 Overall, the most frequent institution to be used as phishing bait in the UK is in fact Her Majesty’s Revenue & Customs (HMRC).
 Attacks are seen most days, usually featuring promises of a tax refund.
 HMRC is used in these sorts of attacks because most people pay tax so the net is cast wide, and most people think they pay too much tax, so to be told a significant amount of money is due as a refund is enough bait for people to click on the URL and enter details into the fake website.

 Image: fake phishing website using HM Revenue & Customs as bait

 The potential harm of a phishing attack is high, so every organization should take steps to train their employees to recognize a phishing email from a real one.
 One technique is to look at the URL in the web browser window once you have clicked on the link in the phishing email.
 It is not usually consistent with the URL of the real website.
 Users should also be instructed never to give up their username and passwords, or other sensitive information, whether it is via email or on a website form accessed via a phishing page.

-Ultimately, the best way to prevent phishing damage to your organization and/or your employees is to prevent the phishing email from ever reaching a user’s inbox or, if it does, to employ a web security service that prevents access to malicious URLs.
+Ultimately, the best way to secure Microsoft Office 365 and prevent phishing damage to your organization is to prevent the phishing email from ever reaching a user’s inbox or, if it does, to employ a web security service that prevents access to malicious URLs.